Vinyon

-Vinyon is a synthetic fiber made from polyvinyl chloride.
-In some countries other than the United States, vinyon fibers are referred to as polyvinyl chloride fibers.
+Vinyon is a generic term for synthetic fiber made primarily from polyvinyl chloride.
+Vinyon fibers may also be called to as polyvinyl chloride fibers, especially outside the United States.
 It can bind non-woven fibers and fabrics.
-It was invented in 1939.
+Its existence was known as early as 1937, and 1939 by the American Viscose Corporation had begun manufacturing a copolymer textile fiber made from vinyl chloride and vinyl acetate.

 It has the same health problems associated with chlorinated polymers.
 In the past, Vinyon was used a substitute for plant-based filters in tea bags.